it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/SSCMModel/Security_Service_Requirements/System_Integrity_Requirements.md

 >All endpoints in an election technology solution must use properly installed and constantly running anti-malware software.
 Central management allows administrators to enforce this rule.

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 2.3.1
-- Limit Access to Scripting Tools - Limit access to scripting tools (such as Microsoft® PowerShell and Python) to only administrative or development users with the need to access those capabilities.
+- Limit Access to Scripting Tools - Limit access to scripting tools (such as Microsoftï¿½ PowerShell and Python) to only administrative or development users with the need to access those capabilities.
 >Election technology may make use of these technologies, but access to them should be limited to only the most trusted and protected accounts.

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 2.4.7